Hi, I’m Jenna, and I’m a trauma therapist, integration companion, and ketamine-assisted psychotherapy (KAP) practitioner.

 I believe in your ability to alchemize your darkest times, pain, & parts into light.

 Jenna Witkowski is a Licensed Clinical Social Worker based in Buffalo, NY.
 With expertise in treating trauma survivors, she also has a keen interest in working with those who have experienced grief, loss, and challenging life transitions.
 Jenna has a growing fascination in the clinical applications of psychedelics as a part of the therapeutic process, and she is certified in Psychedelic Integration Therapy through Fluence and has completed the MAPS MDMA Therapy Training Program in Fall 2021.
 Jenna has furthered her training in Ketamine Assisted Psychotherapy through Field Trip Health, Fluence, and Journey Clinical.
 She has completed Eye Movement and Desensitization and Reprocessing (EMDR) basic training and has completed Level 1 Internal Family Systems (IFS) training with the IFS Institute.
 Moreover, she is certified as an End-of-Life doula and completed training with Deathwives .
-She is a volunteer with Hospice & Palliative Care Buffalo.
+She is a volunteer with Hospice & Palliative Care Buffalo & you’ll find her co-facilitating Death Cafes under the informal organization “Buona Morte” in the Buffalo area.
+She is also a founding member and treasurer of the non-profit Center for Healing Intelligence (CHI).

 Jenna is a 2009 graduate of the University at Buffalo School of Social Work, and a 2007 graduate of Canisius College, where she earned her bachelor's degree in psychology with minors in Criminal Justice and Forensic Psychology.
 She prides herself in staying up-to-date with continuing education opportunities and pursuing various treatment modalities to cater to her clients' unique needs.
 She is a member of the Western New York Trauma Collaborative, and a founding member of the Western New York Psychedelic Practitioner’s Collaborative (WNYPPC).